Winner of the 2014 Prometheus Award!

-Alastair Reynolds, author of Revelation Space, says “Gripping near future speculation… All the grit and pace of the Bourne films.”
+“Gripping near future speculation… All the grit and pace of the Bourne films.” - Alastair Reynolds

-Ars Technica says “Nexus is a lightning bolt of a novel… with a sense of awe missing from a lot of current fiction.” read the whole thing
+“A lightning bolt of a novel.
+A sense of awe missing from a lot of current fiction.” - Ars Technica more ->

-SFX Magazine says “Naam displays a Michael Crichton-like ability to explain cutting-edge research via the medium of an airport techno-thriller.”
+“Naam displays a Michael Crichton-like ability to explain cutting-edge research via the medium of an airport techno-thriller.” - SFX Magazine

 Nexus: Mankind Gets an Upgrade

 Who decides what you can put in your brain?
 Who draws the line between human and non-human?
 How do we choose between liberty and security?

 In a near future scarred by the mis-use of advanced technologies, government agencies and international treaties use extraordinary powers to suppress research that could lead to new horrors.
 In this world, the experimental and illegal nano-drug Nexus can link humans together, wirelessly connecting brain to brain.
 There are some who want to improve Nexus.
 There are some who want to eradicate it.
 And there are others who just want to exploit it.